 Choosing the Right Chicken Coop Plan for You

-Whether you’ve always wanted to raise backyard chickens or you’re just beginning to toy around with the idea, finding a coop that’s a good fit for your space is a smart start to creating an area that can support a flock.
+Whether you’ve always wanted to raise backyard chickens or you’re just beginning to toy around with the idea, finding a coop that’s a good fit for your yard is a smart start to creating an area that can support a flock.
 Here, we’ll cover everything you need to know about choosing the right coop plan, including size, placement of essential features, and budget considerations.

 Getting Started: Sizing and Placing Your Coop